Nexosis/nexosis.github.io/_tutorials/titanic.md

 We’re going to start off by using a slightly modified version of the Kaggle Titanic training and testing datasets.
 You can grab the training dataset [here](https://raw.githubusercontent.com/Nexosis/sampledata/master/titanic-train.csv){:target="_blank"}.

-The training dataset is what we’ll be using to build our model with.
+The training dataset is what we’ll use to build our model.
 The test dataset is how we’ll evaluate the model accuracy.

 <h4 id="training-data" class="jumptarget">Training Data</h4>